-A fantastic, friendly, folk, rock & indie inspired music festival, in the calming harbour town of Looe, Cornwall.
+A fantastic, friendly, folk, rock and indie inspired music festival, in the calming harbour town of Looe, Cornwall.

 It’s busy now, with the festival in full tow.
 The setting is perfect.
 Cobbled streets, a sparkling river, venues to suit all genres of music, and plenty of eateries and pubs to amble in-between acts.
 Folk, fun and frolics here we come!
 Looe Music Festival.